github/opensource.guide/_articles/sustaining/healthy-communities.md

 following: _articles/sustaining/leadership.md
 ---

 Your project's community is extremely powerful.
 That power can be a blessing or a curse, depending on how you wield it.
-In this section, we'll look at ways to structure your community to become a force of construction, not destruction.
+But there are ways to help your community become a force of construction, not destruction.

 If you're starting an open source project today, the vast majority of contributors will be "casual contributors": people who contribute to a project only occasionally.
 Sometimes these are also called ["drive-through contributors"](https://lwn.net/Articles/688560/).